Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-05-21-clustering-integration.md

 *For GA, in these cases the solution space is too large ($3^{76}$ and $3^{56}$ respectively).
 So it would converge slowly.

-On the other hand, for each method the number of generations needed to get lower bound TSE are
+On the other hand, for each method the number of generations needed to get lower bound TSE is

 | Experiment | K-GA | GA |
 | - | - | - |